radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 To manage the client certificates contained in the default Java trust store, click **Manage** next to the Client Certificates property.

 ![Managing Client Certificates in the Default Java Truststore](Media/Image3.85.jpg)

-Figure 4: Managing Client Certificates in the Default Java Truststore

 **Viewing Client Certificates**